Receiving Calls

 userThe user that triggered the Webhook call

-You can control the value of action, like in the example above (onboarding), from within the designer.
-This makes it easy to use a single endpoint with different actions.
+You can control the value of action from within the designer, like in the above onboarding example, which makes it easy to use a single endpoint with different actions.

-As with Cloud code, you can expect a set of various params.
-For example, a user shares a file, or the bot detects a named entity.
+Cloud code expects a set of various parameters.
+For example, when a user shares a file or a bot detects a named entity, it gives various parameters.

 {